kamilinw/Mailbox-Api/README.md

 # mailbox

-Api for notifying users about the received letter.
+REST Api (Java, Spring, PostgreSQL) for notifying users about the received letter.